whatisnuclear/website/_posts/2025-05-23-regulatory-reforms-nuclear-wants.md

 <hr/>

-2: 📈Increase NRC staffing focused on new reactor licensing.
+2: 📈**Increase NRC staffing focused on new reactor licensing**.
 The nuclear ecosystem is thriving, and dozens of new applicants are expected to hit the NRC soon.
 Staff has to be there in order to perform the reviews.
 I’d say this was the biggest and most common concern from across the nuclear industry.